 Being at home together 24/7 also means that the windows of time when an abuser goes to work or otherwise leaves home – the times when survivors usually reach out for help, support, or make plans to flee – will be gone.
 Control will increase, and survivors will become more isolated if abusers do not permit them to be in contact with friends, family, or other support.
 Survivors are also anxious about what will happen to their children during these times of increased tension, especially if the survivor becomes ill and is not able to protect or physically care for them.

 Many of the survivors we work with are employed in the food or hospitality industries and have been laid off or had their hours drastically cut.
 They are worried about how they will pay rent, which was already difficult to do on their own.
-Other survivors anticipate the loss of income due to any combination of illness, child care needs with schools closed, layoffs, and cut hours as businesses feel the impact of the governor’s stay home order.
-We are seeing increased needs for emergency financial assistance and expect these needs to grow exponentially.
+Other survivors anticipate the loss of income due to any combination of illness, child care needs with schools closed, layoffs, and cut hours as businesses feel the impact of the state’s COVID-19 response.
+Some survivors We are seeing increased needs for emergency financial assistance and expect these needs to grow exponentially.

 Advocates continue to be as creative as possible.
 They’re purchasing e-gift cards or online necessities for families who do not have access to safe transportation or who have health concerns that keep them from venturing out to obtain basics necessities such as diapers, wipes, or medicine.
 We are increasing the use of promissory letters and landlord outreach/education to protect the rights of our survivors.